mounikasharm/nodejs-learning-journey/Notes/Notes/03-Writing-your-first-nodejs-script.md

 Hello World

-📌 About Node.js
+ℹ️ About Node.js

 Node.js is not a language

 It is a runtime environment

-Runs JavaScript outside the browser

-Built on V8 engine
+Built on V8 JavaScript engine

 Used for server-side applications

 🖥 Console in Node.js

-Node.js console works similar to browser console:
+Node.js has a built-in console module:

 console.log()